-I do not wish to paint “forests” or “people”,
+I do not want to paint forests or people,

 After long experimentation with various materials I found in beeswax the medium with which my true artistic path as a painter began.
 Beeswax is a living substance that originates from plants and animals.
 For more than 25 years now I have been exploring the properties of beeswax in my painting.

 Working with wax presents a special challenge.
 One must really want to undertake this challenge, to have strong reasons for pursuing this path.
 In my work I want to reduce the distance to the unknown and at the same time to retain it.
 Wax may be able to dissolve this contradiction.
 It directs the light inwards, allows you see through a painting without laying it bare.